2.3 Critical Issues in GenAI

 Copyright

-As discussed previously, genAI models have been trained on wide range of data from many disciplines and many cultures and areas of life.
+As discussed previously, genAI models have been trained on a wide range of data from many disciplines and many cultures and areas of life.
 Many of these models include in their datasets content created and shared publicly – such as internet sites and social media like Twitter or Reddit – as well as that created by artists or users.
 Whereas much of the output created by the models does not contain language or images that can be linked directly to copyrighted work (which raises the important issue of tracing provenance or origin), some 8000 creators are insisting that they be compensated fairly if genAI models are to be trained on their work (Associated Press, 2023).
 Ongoing lawsuits related to copyright filed by artists are challenging the inclusion of creative works in these training datasets, while others are navigating questions around what might be fair use.

 Efforts are being made to address the copyright issue relating to training data.
 For example, organizations and models can be certified by Fairly Trained for exclusively making use of fairly obtained data.
 The KL3M, created by 273 Ventures, is the first certified LLM that has been created with clean, non-toxic intellectual property, which KL3M (2024) characterizes as content that has a clear provenance and is free of copyright issues, synthetic (made up) data, and toxic sources.
 While its performance has yet to match that of GPT class models, it is having a promising start.